mchmarny/next19/SVR305/README.md

 Apply following YAML (`config/source.yaml`)

-> `--query=KnativeDemo` is where you can define the Twitter search term (hashtag or simple string).
+> `--query=KnativeNextDemo` is where you can define the Twitter search term (hashtag or simple string).
 Secrets have already been configured.